2016 Paralegal Cruise

 The annual Paralegals Navigating Perilous Waters cruise event is a fun and convenient way for paralegals to obtain a large chunk of their CLE credits at a really reasonable cost.
 Of course, there is a lot more to the cruise than CLE, so make sure you check out the next cruise and join us in person!

 If you missed the 2016 Cruise but need CLE credits now, the great news is that you can still sign up today and receive instant access to recordings of the same CLE seminars that our 2016 attendees received.
-You can even snag your very own 2016 Cruise swag bag while supplies last.

 - Key Terminology

 - Custodians – Identification, Types